 Fear of Missing Out (FOMO)

-• Trust that better opportunities will always arise when you’re in an optimal headspace.
+Trust that better opportunities await when you’re focused and fresh.

 Embracing Technology for Mindful Play